typedb/typedb/docs/pages/academy/1-GRAKN-intro/1-grakn-intro.md

 KB: academy
 ---

-If you are reading this, you probably want to learn how to use GRAKN.
+If you are reading this, you probably want to learn how to use Grakn.

 In this series of guides, we will cover most of the knowledge needed to exploit the power of Grakn to build intelligent applications and to get useful insight from your data.

-In other words, these guides will teach you how to turn your data into Knowledge using the GRAKN.
+In other words, these guides will teach you how to turn your data into Knowledge using the Grakn.

 #### Welcome to the Academy.

 Let us tart with the most basic question.

-## What is GRAKN?
+## What is Grakn?

 In simple and cheesy terms, Grakn is a database on steroids that makes it easy to build intelligent applications.